CJC-1295 No DAC (Modified GRF 1-29)

 • Known hypersensitivity to peptide compounds

-• Use alongside multiple hormone-modulating compounds without supervision
+• Use alongside multiple hormone-modulating compounds without appropriate supervision

 • PubMed